Alfie Pond: Playing career

 Pond made his first-team debut for Exeter City in the EFL Trophy, in a 1–1 draw with Chelsea U21 at St James Park.
 Speaking after the match, manager Matt Taylor described him as someone who would become "a serious player".

 On 12 August 2022, Pond joined National League side Yeovil Town on loan until January 2023.

 On 2 September 2022, Pond signed for Premier League side Wolverhampton Wanderers for an undisclosed fee.

+Pond made his debut appearance for Wolves as a late substitute in a home EFL Cup game against Blackpool on 29 August 2023, which Wolves won 5–0.

+On 31 August 2023, Pond joined EFL League Two side Stockport County on loan until the end of the 2023–24 season.
+On 2 January 2024, he returned to his parent club.